VivianChenyc5519/JS30Challenge/README.md

-# JavaScript 30 Day Challenge - Project from Wes Bos's 30 Day Challenge
+# JavaScript 30 Day Challenge
+This is Project from Wes Bos's 30 Day Challenge